seqafrica/slurm-goodies/README.md

     sbatch skesa.job sample1 /path/to/R1.fq /path/to/R2.fq

-And if all works well, let `sbatch-list` run it over the list:
+And if all works well, let `sbatch-list` run it over our list:

     sbatch-list reads.lst skesa.job